FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Architecture and Pipelines for FARM

 Subsequently, the visible and noise-masked patch sets are embedded into tokens and processed by the radio encoder and map decoder, respectively.
-Upon obtaining the predicted ARM, a velocity-space loss function is employed to optimize the complete set of model parameters $\mathbf{\Theta} = \{\mathbf{\Theta}^\mathrm{enc}, \mathbf{\Theta}^\mathrm{dec}\}$.
+Upon obtaining the predicted ARM, a velocity-space loss function is employed to optimize the complete set of model parameters $\mathbf{\Theta}$.
 Computed exclusively over the masked patches, this loss ensures the model learns to reconstruct the missing volumetric data while adhering to the probability path of the flow-matching objective.
 The objective function is defined as:

-where $\mathbf{R}^p_{t,i} = t\mathbf{R}^p_{i} + (1-t)\boldsymbol{\epsilon}$ represents the $i$-th noisy intermediate patch in the masked set $\mathcal{P}^{\mathrm{noisy}}{\mathrm{mask}}$ and $\mathbf{R}^{p}_{i}$ denotes the corresponding ground-truth patch.
-By minimizing the discrepancy between the predicted and target velocities in the voxel space, the pre-training phase enables the framework to capture the complex spatial correlations and global structures of the aerial radio environment.
-This foundation allows for robust generalization across heterogeneous deployments and carrier frequencies.
+where $\mathbf{R}^p_{t,i} = t\mathbf{R}^p_{i} + (1-t)\boldsymbol{\epsilon}$ represents the $i$-th noisy intermediate patch in the masked set $\mathcal{P}^{\mathrm{noi}}$ and $\mathbf{R}^{p}_{i}$ denotes the corresponding ground-truth patch.
+By minimizing the discrepancy between the predicted and target velocities in the voxel space, the pretraining phase enables the framework to capture the complex spatial correlations and global structures of the aerial radio environment.
+This foundation allows for robust generalization across heterogeneous BS configurations.